 - Your partner's HIV status is not known.

-- You've had an STD in the past 6 months.
+- Have been diagnosed with an STD in the past 6 months

 - You use injection drugs.